Tanchwa/human-time-ai-model/README.md

 You can then use the `training.py` script to run the fine tuning.
 ### Running the Model Server
-~~Download the Docker Image from ... not yet available~~
+~~Download the Docker Image from ... not yet available~~ You can run a one shot of the inference model with the `test_model.py` script in utils.
+Pass in your prompt using the `--input "YOUR INPUT HERE"` flag.

 This is designed to be used in conjunction with the webhook application.